pingcap/docs/op-guide/tidb-config-file.md

 - The number of retries that TiDB makes when it encounters a `key` conflict or other errors while committing a transaction.
 - Default: 10
-- If the number of retries exceeds `retry-limit` but the transaction still fails, TiDB returns an error.
+- If the number of retries exceeds `retry-limit` but the transaction still fails, TiDB returns an error

 ### `join-concurrency`